Editorial · How we report

 The rules that govern every article we publish.

-Sourcing, fact-checking, corrections, AI usage, and editorial independence.
-Twelve standards that explain how a story gets to a TECHi reader and what stays the same when a partner asks for a softer headline.
+Sourcing, fact-checking, corrections, workflow tools, and editorial independence.
+Thirteen standards that explain how a story gets to a TECHi reader, how market data is handled, and what stays the same when a partner asks for a softer headline.
 For reader-side conduct rules, seeCommunity Guidelines.

 Standard 01